MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

         ValueType = 'String'
     }
 }
-$QueryParameters = @{
-    Name       = 'Registry'
-    ModuleName = 'PSDscResources'
-    Property   = @{
-        Key       = 'HKEY_CURRENT_USER\DscExample'
-        ValueName = 'Test'
-    }
-}
 ```

-The first time you call `Invoke-DscResource -Method Set`, the `DscExample` registry key should
+The first time you call `Invoke-DscResource -Method Set @DscParameters`, the `DscExample` registry
+key should appear in the `HKEY_CURRENT_USER` hive with the **Test** value set to `Example`.
+Future
-appear in the `HKEY_CURRENT_USER` hive.
-Subsequent invocations should not change the state of the
+invocations shouldn't change the state of the system.
-machine.

-To ensure a resource is idempotent, you can repeatedly call `Set-TargetResource` (for a MOF
+To ensure a resource is idempotent, you can test the resource directly or with `Invoke-DscResource`.

+To test a MOF-based DSC Resource directly:

+1. Run the DSC Resource's `Set-TargetResource` function.
+1. Inspect the system state to verify that it's in the desired state without unwanted settings.
+1. Run the DSC Resource's `Set-TargetResource function again.
+It shouldn't raise any errors.
+1. Repeat steps 2-3 until you're satisfied that calling `Set-TargetResource` only sets the desired
+   state as expected and without any errors.

+To test a class-based DSC Resource directly:

+1. Create a new instance of the DSC Resource's class and save it to a variable as an object.
+1. Set each property's value to the desired state on the object.
-resource) or the **Set** method (for a class-based resource) when testing the resource directly.
-You
+1. Call the **Set** method on the object.
-can also call `Invoke-DscResource` multiple times when doing end to end testing.
-The result should
-be the same after every run.
+1. Inspect the system state to verify that it's in the desired state without unwanted settings.
+1. Call the **Set** method on the object again.
+It shouldn't raise any errors.
+1. Repeat steps 4-5 until you're satisfied that calling the **Set** method only sets the desired
+   state as expected and without any errors.

+To test a DSC Resource with `Invoke-DscResource`:

+1. Run `Invoke-DscResource` with the **Set** method.
+1. Inspect the system state to verify that it's in the desired state without unwanted settings.
+1. Run `Invoke-DscResource` with the **Set** method.
+1. Repeat steps 2-3 until you're satisfied that calling `Invoke-DscResource` with the **Set** method
+   only sets the desired state as expected and without any errors.

 ## Test user modification scenario

-Resources should behave predictably even when users change the state of a node manually outside of
+DSC Resources should behave predictably even when users change the state of a system manually
-DSC.
-Here are steps you should take to verify your resource's functionality when a user modifies the
+outside of DSC.
+Here are steps you should take to verify your DSC Resource's behavior when a user
-node:
+modifies the system:

-1. Start with the resource not in the desired state.
+1. Start with the system not in the desired state.
 1. Run `Invoke-DscResource -Method Set` with your resource
-1. Verify `Invoke-DscResource -Method Test` returns True
+1. Verify `Invoke-DscResource -Method Test` returns `$true`
-1. Modify the configured item to be out of the desired state
+1. Set the configured item to be out of the desired state
-1. Verify `Invoke-DscResource -Method Test` returns false
+1. Verify `Invoke-DscResource -Method Test` returns `$false`

-Here's a more concrete example using `Registry` resource:
+Here's a more concrete example using the `Registry` DSC Resource:

 1. Start with registry key not in the desired state.
 1. Run `Invoke-DscResource -Method Test` with the desired state properties and ensure the result's
-   **InDesiredState** property is false.
+   **InDesiredState** property is `$false`.
 1. Run `Invoke-DscResource -Method Get` with the required properties and ensure the reported state
-   does not match the desired state properties.
+   doesn't match the desired state properties.
-1. Run `Invoke-DscResource -Method Set` with the desired state properties and ensure it does not
+1. Run `Invoke-DscResource -Method Set` with the desired state properties and ensure it doesn't
    error.
 1. Run `Invoke-DscResource -Method Test` again and ensure the result's **InDesiredState** property
    is now true.
 1. Run `Invoke-DscResource -Method Get` again and ensure the reported state matches the desired
    state properties.
-1. Modify the value of the key so that it is not in the desired state.
+1. Set the value of the key so that it's not in the desired state.
-1. Run `Invoke-DscResource -Method Get` again verify the modified state.
+1. Run `Invoke-DscResource -Method Get` again to verify the modified state.
 1. Run `Invoke-DscResource -Method Test` again and verify it returns false.

-`Invoke-DscResource` with the **Get** method should return details of the current state of the
-resource.
-Make sure to test it by calling `Invoke-DscResource` with the **Get** method after you set
-the configuration and verifying that the output correctly reflects the current state of the machine.
-It's important to test this separately, since any issues in this area won't appear when calling
-`Invoke-DscResource` with the **Set** method.

-## Call resource functions and methods directly
+## Call DSC Resource functions and methods directly

-Make sure you test the `*-TargetResource` functions (for MOF resources) and the **Get**, **Set**,
+Make sure you test the `*-TargetResource` functions (for MOF-base DSC Resources) and the **Get**,
-and **Test** methods (for class-based resources) by calling them directly and verifying that they
+**Set**, and **Test** methods (for class-based DSC Resources) by calling them directly and verifying
-work as expected.
+that they work as expected.

 ## Test compatibility on every supported platform

-Resources should work on platform DSC is supported on.
-If your resource does not work on some of
+DSC Resources should work on any platform DSC is supported on.
+If your DSC Resource doesn't work on
-these platforms by design, return a specific error message.
-Make sure your resource checks whether
+some of these platforms by design, return a specific error message.
+Make sure your DSC Resource
-cmdlets you are calling are present on particular machine.
+checks whether cmdlets you are calling are present on particular machine.

 > [!NOTE]
-> One common test gap is verifying the resource only on server versions of Windows.
-Many resources
+> One common test gap is verifying the DSC Resource only on server versions of Windows.
+Often, DSC
-> are also designed to work on client SKUs.
-Make sure you test functionality for client SKUs or
+> Resources are also designed to work on client SKUs.
+Make sure you test behavior for client SKUs or
-> error if they are not supported by your resource.
+> error if they're not supported by your DSC Resource.

-## Get-DSCResource lists the resource
+## Get-DSCResource lists the DSC Resource

-When your module is installed, `Get-DscResource` should include your resource in the cmdlet output.
+When your module is installed, `Get-DscResource` should include your DSC Resource in the cmdlet
+output.

-## Resource module contains examples
+## Module contains examples

-Create quality examples to help users understand how to use your resource.
-This is crucial, as many
+Create quality examples to help users understand how to use your DSC Resources.
+This is crucial, as
-users treat sample code as documentation.
+users often treat sample code as documentation.

 First, determine what examples to include with your module.
 You should at least cover the most
-important use cases for your resource.
+important use cases for your DSC Resources.

-If your module contains several resources that need to work together for an end-to-end scenario,
+If your module contains several DSC Resources that need to work together for an end-to-end scenario,
 write the basic end-to-end example first.

 Write your initial examples as basic and short as possible.
 Show how to get started with your
-resources in small manageable chunks, such as creating a new VHD.
+DSC Resources in small manageable chunks, such as creating a new VHD.
 Write later examples to build on
 earlier ones (such as creating a VM from a VHD), and show advanced functionality (like creating a VM
 with dynamic memory).

 For every example:

-- Write a short description explaining its purpose and how to use the parameters.
+- Write a short description explaining its purpose and how to use any parameters.
-- Verify every example runs without unintentional errors or warnings and enforces configuration.
+- Verify every example runs without unintentional errors or warnings and enforces the desired state.

-## Error messages are easy to understand and help users solve problems
+## Error messages are understandable and help users solve problems

 Good error messages should: